 Day 2 — Okavango Delta, Botswana

 Fly to the city of Maun and transfer to a small aircraft for your flight to the Okavango Delta, the world’s largest inland delta system and a UNESCO World Heritage site.
 Your destination is Duba Expedition Camp, a safari lodge situated on an island in the heart of the delta.
 Originally a research station, the camp was established to study the area’s abundant wildlife.
 It has also served as the backdrop for wildlife documentary films by National Geographic Explorers-in-Residence Dereck and Beverly Joubert.
 Settle into your screened-in tent and watch for animals roaming the surrounding marshlands.
-Duba Expedition Camp (B, L, D)
+Duba Expedition Camp or Duba Plains Camp* (B, L, D)